This post was originally published on November 26, 2014 and has been updated for accuracy and comprehensiveness.

-Shoplifters can be a great burden on your business’ bottom line.
-Utilizing certain customer service techniques and security technologies can go a long way in the battle to deter shoplifters.
-Here are four ways to prevent loss.
+No matter the type of retail store you own, utilizing certain customer service techniques and security technologies can go a long way in the battle to deter shoplifters.
+Here’s how.

-The best way to stop shoplifting is to employ dedicated and observant employees.
-Train workers so that they can identify suspicious behavior.
+The best way to stop shoplifting is to employ dedicated and observant employees trained to identify suspicious behavior.
 While there is no standard profile (as criminals can be any age or skill level), shoplifters are likely to:

 - Avoid eye contact.